 If it's reindeer or nothing for you, we get it: lit-up reindeer are such a festive classic, many of us just can't resist them.

-And yes, they can look elegant: we recommend getting a group all from the same brand and creating a realistic display with them.
+And yes, they can look elegant: we recommend getting a group all from the same brand and creating a realistic display with them, like with this set of three LED reindeer available on Amazon.

 You won't need many other lights, either — keep the deer the centerpiece of your front yard for a really striking effect.